MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

 paddleocr --image_dir PaddleOCR/doc/imgs_words_en/word_10.png --use_angle_cls true --det false --rec false
 ```

-Output will be a list, each item contains classification result and confidence
+Output will be generated as a list, each item contains classification result and confidence
 ```bash
 ['0', 0.99999964]
 ```

-## Use custom model
+### Use custom model
-When the built-in model cannot meet the needs, you need to use your own trained model.
+When the built-in model cannot meet needs, you need to use your own trained model.
-First, refer to the first section of [inference_en.md](./inference_en.md) to convert your det and rec model to inference model, and then use it as follows
+First, refer to the first section of [inference_en.md](./inference_en.md) to convert your det and rec model to inference model, and then use it as follows.

-### 1. Use by code
+### 1. Use code as input

 ```python
 from paddleocr import PaddleOCR,draw_ocr